fusionspim/monolog-logdna/README.md

 $handler->setFormatter(new SmartJsonFormatter);
 ```

+### Mapping And Filtering

+The smart JSON formatter can be configured to map and filter the final stack trace.
+This can be useful when you want to modify (map) or remove frames (filter) from the final stack trace.

-It can also be configured to modify or omit stack trace frames with a callable.
-Each "modifier" callable is applied to every frame in the stack trace.
+You can add maps and filters using `addMap()` and `addFilter()`.
+Each accepts a callable that is applied to every frame in the stack trace.

-If the callable returns the original or modified frame it's added to the stack trace.
-If it returns null the entire frame is omitted from the stack trace:
+Maps are applied first and should return an array.
+Filters are applied last and should return a boolean.
+Both are applied in the order they were added to the formatter.

 ```
 $formatter = new SmartJsonFormatter;

-$formatter->addStackTraceModifier(function (array $frame): ?array {
-    // Modify the frame by removing its arguments:
+// Modify the stack trace frame to include an extra field.
-    // $frame['args'] = [];
+$formatter->addMap(function (array $frame): array {
+    $frame['foo'] = 'bar';
-    // return $frame;
+    return $frame;

-    // Omit this frame from the stack trace:
-    // return null;
 });

+// Remove all stack trace frames with zero arguments.
+$formatter->addFilter(fn (array $frame): bool => count($frame['args']) > 0);
 ```

-An `IgnorePathsModifier` class is included which removes specific paths from stack traces.
+An `IgnorePathsFilter` class is included which removes specific paths from stack traces.
 You can use this to exclude vendor or middleware components from your stack trace:
 ```
 $formatter = new SmartJsonFormatter;
-$formatter->addStackTraceModifier(new IgnorePathsModifier(['/path/to/vendor']));
+$formatter->addFilter(new IgnorePathsFilter(['/path/to/vendor']));
 ```

-A `RedactArgumentsModifier` class is also included which redacts sensitive arguments from specific frames.
+A `RedactArgumentsMap` class is also included which redacts sensitive arguments from matching frames.
 You can use this to redact database credentials from your stack trace:
 ```
 $formatter = new SmartJsonFormatter;
-$formatter->addStackTraceModifier(new RedactArgumentsModifier([
+$formatter->addMap(new RedactArgumentsMap([
     [
         'class'    => 'PDO',
         'function' => '__construct',